Wagner-Fischer vs Myers’ Algorithm¶

-This article compares the two most common algorithms for computing Levenshtein Distance.
+This article compares the two most common Levenshtein distance algorithms.

-The test data is random hex strings ranging from 2 characters to 64 characters.
-The computation time was measured by processing 1 million pairs of strings.
+Test data is random hex strings ranging from 2 characters to 64 characters.

-The figure 1 above shows the raw result data.
-The figure 2 below shows the same result using a log scale, to better illustrate the performance difference for shorter strings.
+The figure 2 below shows the same result using a log scale:

 The “break-even” point seems to be six characters.
 Longer than that, Myers’s algorithm works better than the Wagner-Fischer algorithm.
 Shorter than that, the converse holds true.